+CHAPTER II

-CHAPTER II CONCEPTS AND PERVASIVE PRINCIPLES
+CONCEPTS AND PERVASIVE PRINCIPLES

 This Chapter describes the objective of financial statements of Cooperative and the qualities that make the information in the financial statements useful.
-It also sets out the concepts and basic principles underlying the financial statements.
+It also sets out the concepts and basic principles underlying the financial statements that are truly applicable for Philippine cooperatives.

 Section 2.
-Objective of financial statements of Cooperative
+Objective of Financial Statements of Cooperative